 Typically port 25 is used for unencrypted email communication, port 465 for SSL, and 587 for StartTLS (recommended).
 Contact your email server for more information about the host and port to use.

 Use the steps in Setting Up a Custom Email Server to enable logging and debug mode.
-Try to send an email and review the logs at C:\Program Files\Sisense\PrismWeb\vnext\
+Try to send an email and review the logs.
+The logs to examine depend on the Sisense version:

 For error messages related to OpenSSL when connecting to a host using StartTLS, use the following values: